2. Purpose and scope

 The PERP assumes:

-- Communities will first utilise existing local capabilities, according to their plans and procedures, to respond to and recover from emergencies, including using mutual aid/assistance agreements.
+- communities will first use existing local capabilities, according to their plans and procedures, to respond to and recover from emergencies, including using mutual aid or assistance agreements.

-- Where a community has determined that its capabilities/capacity are insufficient to address all needs of an emergency, the Government of Ontario will mobilize emergency resources and expertise to assist.
+- where a community has determined that its capabilities or capacity are insufficient to address all needs of an emergency, the Government of Ontario will mobilize available internal and external emergency resources and expertise to assist.

 This PERP is the provincial emergency plan for all-hazards response and coordination for emergencies involving multiple provincial organizations.
 Since it describes how the province coordinates an overall provincial response, it informs how other organizations' plans work together.
 The PERP provides guidance on recovery activities during the response phase, and a foundation for the transition to the recovery phase.